Yunzez/geog482_essay/README.md

 - function M, the section init step, checking the previous steps and setting up tabs for the application, and also other interactions of the websites like popup.
 - function U, it decides where tab to show for the application, the default is zero, but when the user chooses another index(tab number), the function will be recalled.
-- function q, this function builds up the application Due to the complexity of the project, the major functions mentioned above are the function that initialize, combine, or finalize the production of crucial parts of the application; however, they only connect, combine, or communicate between other functions and data, most of the important functions and features are prewritten prior to those functions, for example, the UI of the application and widgets setup.
-Hence, the functions mentioned above are the functions that is called the most when user interact with the map as major functions, but the major functions for setting up the map applications are different.
+- function q, this function builds up the application Due to the complexity of the project, the major functions mentioned above are the function that initialize, combine, or finalize the production of crucial parts of the application; however, they only connect, combine, or communicate between other functions and data, most of the important functions and features are pre written prior to those functions, for example, the UI of the application and widgets setup.
+Hence, the functions mentioned above are the functions that are called the most when users interact with the map as major functions, but the major functions for setting up the map applications are different.

 ---------

-### critique on its overall UI/UX and Web Mapping design.
+### Critique on its overall UI/UX and Web Mapping design.
 All the subsections support all the basemaps that are supported by ESRI, there are around 27 basemaps the user can choose from.
 The regions and points, basically everything on the thematic layers on the maps are interactive, they will show a pop up window when it is clicked, which informs the user the location of the data point of the polygon, and the detail data of the area.
 The way of presenting the data is similar from maps to maps, they are all in vertical view.
 However, due to the complexity of the datasets and variations of the maps content, the data showed in the pop up window, even though detailed, are not informative enough on my perspective.<br/>
 For thematic layers, each subsection has its own thematic layers, some has more than one, for example, the Air quality dashboard contains several thematic layers that gives users information about air quality in the future (24 hours, 48 hours).<br/>
 on the responsive design point of view, that is, whether it can function properly across multiple devices and screen sizes, the project does a good job on changing the ways of interacting for mobile devices and computers, for computers interface, it has tabs on the top while when users are using mobile devices, the tabs turned into sliding tab at the bottom, which is quite user friendly.
 However, the way the website decides to use computer interface or mobile interface can be improved.
 When I reduced my screen size of the website to half of my computer screen, it automatically turned into the mobile device interface without instructions on how to use it (the sliding tab in the bottom does not make sense to me at first).
 That also leads to another problem that users on mobile devices may have hard time knowing when will be their focused page on the screen since the sliding tab does not tell the user what pages this website includes. <br/>

 ------
-### pros and cons of the examined project
+### Pros and cons of the examined project
 I think they did a good job on trying to make the website simple and fast to use.
 Since they have quite a few sections with large dataset, it has a comparatively user friendly loading time, for individual pages too.
 The website is divided into tabs and each tab contains different maps, which is simple and easy to understand.
 However, when I first entered the website, I didn't notice the tab on top of the website for a while simply because the content on the first map was already overwhelming.
 So I think they can add an introduction page (maybe a sidebar panel) where users will first enter, this page can inform the users the basic purpose of the project and the usage of the website. <br/>
 Another thing to mention is that even though all sections show information clearly and well, it is quite obvious they have different styles, especially the background color of the sections, some of them are white and others are white or light color.
 The audience may first notice the change of color instead of the data, so the variations of the background color can be seen as a distracting factor for users.
 It would be an improvement if the project team could match the background color for all sections.<br/>
 What's more, some sections in the project include data that covers all around the world while others only cover Washington State.
 So adding a switch for the audience to switch data between only Washington State and the globe will be a good improvement since it speeds up the loading process. <br/>